Skip to content

 CORS & security headers

-CORS-before-HTTPS-redirect ordering, the SignalR-credentialed-CORS gotcha, and the production security headers you should configure before launch.
+CORS-before-HTTPS-redirect ordering, the SignalR-credentialed-CORS gotcha, and the production security headers the kit emits by default.

 views 0 Last updated

 CORS in fullstackhero has two non-default conventions: CORS middleware runs before HTTPS redirect (preflight requests can’t follow redirects), and credentialed CORS uses SetIsOriginAllowed rather than AllowAnyOrigin (the latter silently breaks SignalR).
-Security headers (CSP, HSTS, X-Frame-Options, Referrer-Policy) ship with sensible defaults and configurable origins.
+Security headers (CSP, HSTS, X-Frame-Options, Referrer-Policy) ship with sensible defaults and a few configurable knobs.

 How the kit wires CORS